Edinburgh-Software-Engineering-Methods/sem/use-cases/use-case-4.md

 ### Trigger

-The user requests to produce a population report of top N populated countries in the world.
+The user requests the system for the population data of top N populated countries in the world.

 ## Main Success Scenario